Teach English in Malaga, Costa del Sol

 **Depends greatly on your diet and which shops you buy food and drinks.

 ***If you like to party, Málaga city is the place to be!
 The centre is bustling with craft beer pubs, trendy bars and clubs!
 If this is not your scene, you could head to Velvet or ZZ Pub for some live music or a jam night!
 Not a party person?
 Málaga is famous for its abundance of coffee shops and brunch bars.
 There are also language exchange events in the city at least 4 nights of the week.
 Málaga has something for all!

 **** Málaga centre is easy to walk or cycle around as it is completely flat.
 Public transport is rarely needed here.
 If you prefer public transport, the fee is €1.30 per journey.
 Taxis are also not expensive, but costs can add up if you use them regularly or late at night (although there is also a night bus).

 Most people who are living in Málaga for more than 6 months choose to rent a room in a student apartment in the city centre.
 There are many options in the city and you can find a long-term room for about €375 a month with bills included (plus one month deposit).

 Málaga is bustling with restaurants and bars on every street corner.
 Having a more flexible budget will allow you to eat out without breaking the bank.
-A ‘Menu del Dia’ (a three course meal at lunchtime) is typically 8€.
-If you are in to your wine, you are in luck!
-You can pick up a descent bottle of for just €3 at the supermarkets.
+A ‘Menu del Dia’ (a three-course meal at lunchtime) is typically 8€.
+If you are into your wine, you are in luck!
+You can pick up a decent bottle of for just €3 at the supermarkets.